 When monitoring is required, the type of monitoring is specified in the protection measures.
 Descriptions of the types of monitoring are found below.
 The distance from a cotton field to a protected habitat that triggers required monitoring is listed in the protection measures.
-For example, when a protection measure states, "No use within 60 feet of identified aquatic habitat.
-Monitor for run-off," any cotton field that might receive Program treatments that extends up to or within 60 feet of the habitat in question would require run-off monitoring.
-In this example, if any portion of a cotton field extended into the 60-foot no-treatment buffer area, monitoring would be required even though no malathion would be applied within the buffer area.
+For example, if a protection measure states, "No use within 60 feet of identified aquatic habitat.
+Monitor for run-off," then run-off monitoring would be required for any cotton field within 60 feet of the habitat.
+In this example, if any portion of a cotton field extended into the 60-foot notreatment buffer area, monitoring would be required even though no malathion would be applied within the buffer area.